seapoe1809/Health_server/README.md

     4. Symptom logger (optional use of AI to generate notes) for storage in darnahi file server).
 Can be shared with your provider if you wish in pdf's

 3. Darnahi Optional Modules
-*CLICK HERE*
+   VIDEO ABOUT DARNAHI OPTIONAL MODULES IN ACTION *CLICK HERE*
 [darnahi optional modules](https://nostrcheck.me/media/49a2ed6afaabf19d0570adab526a346266be552e65ccbd562871a32f79df865d/ea9801cb687c5ff0e78d43246827d4f1692d4bccafc8c1d17203c0347482c2f9.mp4)

 Darnahi optional modules include:
 1. weight/ bp/ glucose/ water tracker

 2. IBS module- tracks your dietary and bowel habits; AI FODMAP engine; exercises to manage your IBS; know your IBS

 3. Immunization passport- to track and keep record of your immunizations; AI travel advisor; travel map

 4. Tailscale to allow remote access

 5. Portal to share your encrypted zipped health docs securely

 6. Remote docker container manager

 ##DARNA Healthy Intelligence v2.3- An open source, self hosted intiative - self custody of your health data